cbdr/ruby-style-guide/README.md

   hash = { one: 1, two: 2, three: 3 }
   ```

-* When the line limit is breached, prefer to create a multi-line hash.
+* When a line exceeds our line limit, prefer to create a multi-line hash.

   ```Ruby
   # bad